nbeversl/urtext_docs/README.md

 (This link is only an example and is non-functioning)

 Following this link will change the project context to the named project and open its specified node.

+## project_settingsThe `project_settings` Node

+This is the `project_settings` node for the "Urtext Documentation" Urtext project.
+In the metadata for this node you can specify a handful of settings for the project.
+(The text content of the node does not matter.)

+The `project_settings` node is optional.
+To create one, make a node and use metadata to give it the title `project_settings`:

+This node now has special reserved metadata keys that will be parsed as follows:
+### Home Node

+The Home page is accessible anywhere in the project by pressing Ctrl-Shift-H. Specify the node ID you want this shortcut to jump to.
+### Filename formats
+### Timestamp Formats

+For more information on `strftime` directives and options, see https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior.

+For a list of all timezones ___ ADD SOME RESOURCE ____

+Changing the default node_date_timestamp name and bevahior

 ## User Interface Elements
 ### The Node Browser